 For this reason, money makes it easy to calculate the opportunity cost of consumption, facilitating efficient decision-making.

-The demand for money and the supply for money determine the equilibrium interest rate in the economy.
+The equilibrium interest rate in the economy is determined by the demand for money and the supply of money.
 The money demand curve slopes downward, showing a negative relationship between the interest rate and the amount of money demanded.
-Meanwhile, the money supply curve is a vertical line, telling you the central bank determines the amount of money supplied to the economy.
+Meanwhile, the money supply curve is a vertical line, telling you that the central bank determines the amount of money supplied to the economy.

 Money supply